After VC resumes office Jadavpur University to submit report on campus fracas

 JU VC could not be contacted on Sunday.
 A senior JU official said, "The VC will decide on the modalities when the report will be sent."

-The internal University reports says, outsiders from both sides ABVP and Left had gathered on the JU campus on Thursday.
+The internal University reports say, outsiders from both sides ABVP and Left had gathered on the JU campus on Thursday.
 Reportedly, the ruckus and violence also brought to the fore the security issue on campus.

 According to the report, JU has said that the university has got in touch with guardians of students leading the protest on that day.